pgosar/ChatGDB/README.md

 # ChatGDB
-Harness the power of ChatGPT inside the GDB debugger!
+Harness the power of ChatGPT inside the GDB/LLDB debugger!

-ChatGDB is a tool designed to superpower your debugging experience with GDB, a debugger for compiled languages.
-Use it to accelerate your debugging workflow by leveraging the power of ChatGPT to assist you while using GDB!
+ChatGDB is a tool designed to superpower your debugging experience with GDB or LLDB, debuggers for compiled languages.
+Use it to accelerate your debugging workflow by leveraging the power of ChatGPT to assist you while using GDB/LLDB!

 It allows you to explain in natural language what you want to do, and then automatically execute the relevant command.
 Optionally, you can ask ChatGPT to explain the command it just ran or even pass in any question for it to answer.
-Focus on what's important - figuring out that nasty bug instead of chasing down GDB commands at the tip of your tongue.
+Focus on what's important - figuring out that nasty bug instead of chasing down GDB/LLDB commands at the tip of your tongue.

 ![Image](https://lh5.googleusercontent.com/xZMLwWWxavqYjC3fyCIZJ0m-s-f-XEoiOeWGbxRrw3dWoukUoWzJJ4iiBkVO2Vtiyr4K6o0WkTs7B40TapeBPIYwgVRVhDXGVjB4tFYoKH3_nK847nYXl3pISB6dEP6Wp_o0uPlfJOjCrLspm0_VNw)